 Regarding ASR, in 1993 the FHWA requested that all ASR ratings on the National Highway System (NHS) be rerated with LFR.
 FDOT and FHWA agreed that only structurally deficient or functionally obsolete NHS ratings required re-rating.
-These, and all subsequent revisions to NHS ratings, shall use either LFR or LRFR.

 6.1.4-Bridges with Unknown Structural Components